 Materials and Nuclear Engineering Master of Science Program

 To support graduate research related to nuclear engineering aspects of recycling used nuclear fuel as well as national security developments, efforts were initiated to provide graduate nuclear engineering education at UNLV.
 UNLV approved the new Master of Science in Materials and Nuclear Engineering (MS MNE) degree program in 2004 to recognize the academic and research accomplishments of students who were focused on the nuclear sciences aspects of technologies in the Department of Mechanical Engineering.
+Nuclear Safety Engineering is a focal point of growing nuclear engineering education and research programs at UNLV.
 We continue to add faculty and facilitate developing collaborations with industry (e.g. Varian Medical and Security Technologies, URENCO, and Areva), national laboratories (e.g. LANL, LLNL, INL, ORNL, and others), and Nevada nuclear institutes (e.g. Nevada National Security Site/NSTec).
 Much more information is available for prospective students, collaborators, and/or employers.

 - Nuclear Engineering Faculty & Staff